 Receipts must be dated, itemized and marked that the work has been paid-in-full.
 If you do the work yourself, the cost should be for the product or material only (no labor costs included).
 If a contractor does the work, labor can be included.

-You will receive a rebate check in approximately four weeks.
-The maximum rebate is $500.
-Rebates are available as long as there is funding.
+You will receive a cash payment check in approximately four weeks.
+The maximum cash payment is $500. cash payments are available as long as there is funding.

 All energy efficiency improvements must meet SHOW´s installation standards and may be inspected on request.

 Electric and gas utilities may offer their heating customers home energy reviews and cash payments on some weatherization measures.
 Call the utility that provides your heating fuel.
 If that utility is Portland General Electric (PGE), Pacific Power, Cascade Natural Gas, or Northwest Natural, contact the Energy Trust of Oregon at 1-866-368-7878.
 Also, check the utility incentives listing.